imyingchulo/gprs/README.md

 ---

 This package aims to generate the PRS model from GWAS summary statistics.
-It is designed to deal with GWAS summary statistics from the GWAS catalog and GeneATLAS database.
+It is designed to deal with GWAS summary statistics from the GWAS catalog and GeneATLAS database or similar format datasets.

 :octocat: Understanding the workflow of this package:

-1. Filter GWAS summary statistics files (remove duplicate SNPID and select significant SNPs by P-value)
+1. Filter GWAS summary statistics files (unify the data format. optional: remove duplicate SNPID and select significant SNPs by P-value)
 2. Generate bfiles by Plink1.9
-3. Do clumping by Plink1.9
+3. Do clumping and thresholding by Plink1.9
 4. Generate PRS model by Plink2.0